Caldwell University

 Course Description :

-Guides the development of individual research as it relates to student?s work.
+Guides the development of individual research as it relates to students work.
 Required by all art majors, it includes proposal writing, development of concepts/techniques and a research paper.

 Prerequisites :